 The commissioner's website contains a list of all legislation, codes of practice, advice and guidance that must be followed when working in Scotland.
-Of particular interest are the Code of Practice for the Co-ordination of Road Works, the Safety at Street Works and Road Works - A Code of Practice and the Code of Practice for Reinstatement Quality Plans which lay out the primary duties an undertaker must comply with.
+Of particular interest are the Code of Practice for the Co-ordination of Road Works, the Safety at Street Works and Road Works - A Code of Practice and the Code of Practice and the Code of Practice and the Code of Practice and the Code of Practice and the Code of Practice and undertaker must comply with.